International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_6_Usage_Control.md

 Usage Control is a cross-sectional concept and technology, which involves several IDS roles.

-##### Meta Data Broker #####
+##### Metadata Broker #####

-The IDS Broker manages Connector self-descriptions that can contain usage policies.
-Therefore the Broker must be able to support usage policies.
+The IDS Metadata Broker manages Connector self-descriptions that can contain usage policies.
+Therefore the Metadata Broker must be able to support usage policies.
 In addition the Connector self-description itself may be subject of usage policies.

 ##### Connector #####